 - Only games scheduled for Sunday afternoon, or set aside for a potential move to Saturday, may be flexed into one of the flex-eligible windows – not existing primetime games or games in other standalone windows.
 The game currently listed in the flex-eligible window will take the flexed-in game’s space on the Sunday afternoon slate, generally on the network that the flexed-in game was originally scheduled for.
 The league may also move Sunday afternoon games between 1 PM ET and 4:05 or 4:25 PM ET.

 - CBS and Fox have the right to protect one game each per week, among the games scheduled for their networks, from being flexed into primetime windows.
 During the early flex period, they may protect games at any point once the league tells them they’re thinking of pulling the flex.
-It’s not known when they must protect games in the main flex period, only that it’s “significantly closer to each game date” relative to the old deadline of Week 5.
-My assumption is that protections are due five weeks in advance, in accordance with the 28-day deadline for TNF flexes.
-Protections have never been officially publicized, and have not leaked en masse since 2014, so can only be speculated on.
+It’s not known when they must protect games in the main flex period, only that it’s “significantly closer to each game date” relative to the old deadline of Week 5, but what evidence exists suggests they’re submitted within a week or so of the two-week deadline; what that means for Thursday night flexes that are due earlier is unclear.

-- Supposedly, CBS and Fox are also guaranteed one half of each division rivalry.
-Notably, last year some Week 18 games (see below) had their other halves scheduled for the other conference’s network, though none were scheduled for primetime.
+- On paper, CBS and Fox are also guaranteed one half of each division rivalry.
+However, in 2023 some Week 18 games (see below) had their other halves scheduled for the other conference’s network, though none were scheduled for primetime, and this year there’s another such matchup and another matchup that has one game on the other conference’s network and the other in primetime.

 - No team may appear more than seven times in primetime windows – six scheduled before the season plus one flexed in.
-This appears to consider only the actual time the game is played, that is, Amazon’s Black Friday game does not count even though the rest of their TNF slate does, and NBC’s Saturday afternoon game Week 16 doesn’t count either.
+This appears to consider only the actual time the game is played, that is, Amazon’s Black Friday game does not count even though the rest of their TNF slate does.
 This post contains a list of all teams’ primetime appearances entering the season.

-- Teams may play no more than two Thursday games following Sunday games, and (apparently) no more than one of them can be on the road.
+- Teams may play no more than two Thursday games following Sunday games, and (apparently) no more than one of them can be on the road without the team’s permission.

 - In Week 18 the entire schedule, consisting entirely of games between divisional opponents, is set on six days’ notice, usually during the previous week’s Sunday night game.
 One game will be scheduled for Sunday night, usually a game that decides who wins the division, a game where the winner is guaranteed to make the playoffs while the loser is out, or a game where one team makes the playoffs with a win but falls behind the winner of another game, and thus loses the division and/or misses the playoffs, with a loss.
 Two more games with playoff implications are scheduled for Saturday on ABC and ESPN, with the remaining games doled out to CBS and Fox on Sunday afternoon, with the league generally trying to maximize what each team has to play for.
 Protections and appearance limits do not apply to Week 18.